ceph/ceph/doc/cephfs/client-auth.rst

 -------------------------------

 It's not possible to modify caps by running ``fs authorize`` except for the case when read/write permissions have to be changed.
-This so because the ``fs authorize`` becomes ambiguous.
+This is because the ``fs authorize`` becomes ambiguous.
 For example, user runs ``fs authorize cephfs1 client.x /dir1 rw`` to create a client and then runs ``fs authorize cephfs1 client.x /dir2 rw`` (notice ``/dir1`` is changed to ``/dir2``).